Open Ocean

 Acidification research in the open ocean can provide information for national and international policy and adaptive actions, food security, fisheries and aquaculture practices, protection of coral reefs, shore protection, cultural identity, and tourism.
 The primary goals of open ocean research are to determine how carbon and pH changes interact with natural variability to collectively act on ocean carbonate chemistry and biology that matters to people.
 In turn, NOAA’s contributions with technological development with new sensors, autonomous platforms and innovating with co-locating biological and physical and chemical studies continues to support NOAA as a global leader and provide critical information to the Global Ocean Acidification Observing Network (GOA-ON).
 These efforts and observations help validate models and calibrate satellite data synthesis products.
 Global maps and data synthesis products provide information.

-Tracking the progress of OA research in the Open Ocean
+Tracking progress of ocean acidification research in the Open Ocean

 The research goals in the Open Ocean Region are to: